top of page

 About

-My research examines executive function and self-regulation in academic contexts, with a particular focus on neurodivergent learners.
-I study how cognitive load, task demands, and motivational processes shape learners’ decisions and strategies, especially when engaging emerging technologies such as generative AI.
+My research focuses on executive function and self-regulation in academic contexts, particularly among neurodivergent learners.
+I examine how cognitive load, task demands, and motivation shape learners’ strategies and decisions, especially when interacting with emerging technologies like generative AI.
+Grounded in cognitive psychology, I view technology as a form of cognitive scaffolding that

 “The more radical the person is, the more fully he or she enters into reality so that, knowing it better, he or she can transform it.
 This individual is not afraid to confront, to listen, to see the world unveiled.
 This person is not afraid to meet the people or to enter into a dialogue with them.
 This person does not consider himself or herself the proprietor of history or of all people, or the liberator of the oppressed; but he or she does commit himself or herself, within history, to fight at their side.”